 You do not have to file with an agency before you can take your claim to court.

 It is possible to file a claim without an attorney.
 However, the ways in which these laws apply to your particular situation can be complicated.
-You may want to speak to a New York employment lawyer before taking action.
+You may want to speak to an employment lawyer before taking action.
 Charles Joseph offers free consultations for tipped employees who need a wage theft or restaurant lawyer.